allyshoww/dotnet-with-k8s-jenkins/README.md

 #### How to test
 1-) Clone this repo in this K8s server;

 2-) Build the app with command dotnet publish -c Release;

 3-) Build the docker image with command docker build . -t your_user_on_your_image_repo/hw:latest - Can be dockerhub, for example;

-4-) Push the image to your image repo
+4-) Push the image to your image repo;

 5-) On deployment.yaml, line 17, change "allysono" to your username of your image repo;

 6-) Run kubectl apply -f deployment.yaml

 The app is a counter starting in 500.
 If you run the command kubectl get pods and after this, kubect attach pod-name, you can check a counter starting in 500.